 It´s raining!
 Will the class be cancelled today?

 Soccer is an outdoor sport played in rain or sun – it is part of the fun!
-However in severe weather we always need to determine if the pitch unplayable (e.g. if there is standing water) or unsafe (e.g. there is a thunderstorm).
-In these circumstances we may need to cancel a session.
-If we do this we will send you an SMS about 1 hour before the class.
-We cancel classes when:
+However, in bad weather we need to decide if the pitch unplayable (e.g. waterlogged), or unsafe (e.g. nearby thunderstorm).
+If we need to cancel, we will send you an SMS about 1 hour before the class where possible.

 - Black rainstorm warning is raised.